dicehub/dicehub-docs/docs/guide/index.md

 ## Our goals

-- **Simulation Democratization**: to build a community with focus on simplifying and reducing the barrier of entry for all types simulations.
+- **Simulation Democratization**: to build a community with focus on simplifying and reducing the barrier of entry for all types of simulations.
 - **Reproducibility**: allow an easy way to reproduce and share your simulation results.

 ## Is dicehub the solution for me?